-U.S. generally accepted accounting principles require management to evaluate tax positions taken by the Association and recognize a tax liability if the Association has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken by the Association, and has concluded that as of June 30, 2019, there are no uncertain positions taken or expected to be taken that would require a recognition of a liability or disclosure in the financial statements.
+U.S. GAAP requires management to evaluate tax positions taken by the Association and recognize a tax liability if the Association has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+Management has analyzed the tax positions taken by the Association, and has concluded that as of June 30, 2020 and 2019, there are no uncertain positions taken or expected to be taken that would require a recognition of a liability or disclosure in the financial statements.

-(I) Use of Estimates
+Use of Estimates

-The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.